CodeToCAD/CodeToCAD/codetocad_integrations/robotics/turtlebot/README.md

   motor commands drive MuJoCo velocity actuators and encoder telemetry is read back from the simulated joints, over the same JSON-lines wire protocol real firmware speaks.
+- **A camera**: a housing part on the chassis front (`FrontCamera(Part3D, CameraMixin)`) with a matching MuJoCo camera at its lens; frames render offscreen and stream to the app as PNG telemetry.
-- **A WebApp** with sliders for the left/right motors, live encoder gauges/plots, and the robot's pose.
+- **A WebApp** with sliders for the left/right motors, the live camera feed, encoder gauges/plots, and the robot's pose.
+- **Terrain**: gentle rolling bumps (a MuJoCo heightfield with a checker texture) with a flat launch pad at the origin.

 <img src="images/turtlebot_drive.gif" width="480">